Lactation Cookie Recipe

 If you’re a new mama, or if you know a new mama, take it from me: these cookies are LIFE SAVERS.
-Not only in that they can increase milk supply in those early days of breastfeeding, but also in that they are incredibly delicious and such a wonderful treat for getting through those tough postpartum days!
-Even my husband loved these (yes, my husband ate these and contrary to what he feared, no he did not suddenly start producing milk).
+Not only can they increase milk supply in those early days of breastfeeding, but also they’re incredibly delicious and such a wonderful treat for getting through those tough postpartum days!
+Even Cody loved these (yes, my husband ate these, and contrary to what he feared, no he did not suddenly start producing milk).

-All you need is some oatmeal (old-fashioned oats), ground flaxseed, brewer’s yeast, and a few other cookie dough ingredients to whip these yummy lactation cookies up in about 20 minutes!
+I made a big batch of these Lactation Cookies right before having my baby and froze them, so they were ready to go for postpartum.
+The cookie dough can also be frozen and then thawed out for quick baking!
+All you need is some rolled oats (old-fashioned oats), ground flaxseed, brewer’s yeast, and a few other cookie dough ingredients to make these tasty lactation cookies in about 20 minutes!

 RELATED: Surviving the Fourth Trimester

 Breastfeeding cookies, nursing cookies, and lactation cookies are all the same thing.
 But what exactly are they?